Why is CrossFit different?

 Sure!
 If you didn’t find what you needed in the “What is CrossFit” tab or the video, then click the promo video to see some CrossFitters doing their thing.
 Give us a call.
 Drop in.
 We would love to answer any question you may have about CrossFit.

 CrossFit is a scalable program.
-Everything that we do can be broken down, either by modifying a movement, lowering time or reps, or dropping the weight.
+Every movement can be scaled by lowering time or reps or decreasing the weight.
 If you watched the video in the previous question, see those people for what they are – advanced CrossFitters doing really incredible things.
-If you start with us, you’re going to learn the form first and you’ll spend a lot of time with a PVC pipe and not a barbell.
+If you start with us, you’re going to learn the form first and you’ll spend a lot of time with a PVC pipe or an empty barbell.
 Mechanics, then consistency, THEN intensity – that’s the CrossFit way.

 What type of results should I expect?

 You should expect to gain capacity in all of the 10 General Physical Skills.
 Those are: Strength, Cardio/Respiratory Endurance, Stamina, Flexibility, Power, Speed, Coordination, Accuracy, Agility and Balance.
-Depending on how you eat, you might also see some body composition changes (losing or gaining weight).
-If you need a quick analog for the typical CrossFit athlete, think about an 800m runner.
-Lean, muscular and capable of doing a lot of work.
+Depending on how you eat, you might also see some body composition changes (losing weight or gaining muscle).

 I play a sport.
 Can I do CrossFit?

 Sure.
 You should view CrossFit as your General Physical Preparedness (GPP) program.
 When you’re off season, you’ll do more GPP and less Sport Specific Conditioning (SSC).
-As your season approaches, you’ll dial down the GPP and increase the SSC.
 CrossFit has plenty of former and current athletes amongst our ranks and CrossFit seems to fit really well in this framework.

 What does a typical class look like?

-We begin with a warmup (‘cardio’, join mobility, perhaps tissue manipulation via foam rollers) and go through a series of bodyweight exercises to get your body ready.
+We begin with a warmup and go through a series of bodyweight exercises to get your body ready.
 Depending on the workout, we may do a skill session to practice the moves being used.
 Then it’s on to the workout..
-Many days there’s just one..
-Sometimes, we separate the workout into strength and conditioning (metcon) pieces.
+Often, we separate the workout into strength and conditioning components.
 We end the class with a cool down and stretch.
-Most classes run about one hour in length but sometimes we go over by five or ten minutes, depending on the work being done and the number of athletes we’re training.
+Classes last one hour.

 Do you mix experience levels amongst your classes?